Twitter is NOT DEAD. Here’s Why

 Engage (a lot)

 Don’t forget that you can use Socialdraft for all your Twitter needs including scheduling, commenting, retweeting, reporting and more.
-If you are curious about one of our features, click the orange circle to start a chat with one of our agents.
 If you want to take us for a spin, sign up for your risk free trial of Socialdraft today.